Bump stock: The device found on Las Vegas shooter's guns

 "Why can't we stop this?"
 Feinstein said.
 "Why can't we keep a weapon from becoming a military battlefield weapon?"

 Twenty-six of her Democratic colleagues are on board, but the measure has no formal Republican support.
+Several senators said Wednesday they were unfamiliar with what bump stocks are and needed to look into them before weighing in on the legislation.

+"We'll get hold of some folks in the industry and find out what they do and we'll look at Dianne's bill and make a decision in due time," said Sen. Jon Tester, D-Montana.

+Sen. Bob Corker, R-Tennessee, said he couldn't respond to the legislation until his staffers could show him how the devices work and "how that affects law."

 The purchase of fully automatic weapons has been restricted in the US since the 1930s.